Coombe Road railway station

-Coombe Road was a railway station on the Woodside and South Croydon Joint Railway in London.
-When it was closed it was owned and managed by British Rail.
+Coombe Road was a railway station on the Woodside and South Croydon Joint Railway in London, opened in 1885.
+When it was closed in 1983 it was owned and managed by British Rail.

 History

 A 2 mi 29 chain link between the Mid-Kent Line at Woodside and the Oxted Line at known as the Woodside and South Croydon Joint Railway was authorised in 1880.
 Opened on 10 August 1885, it was jointly worked by the London, Brighton and South Coast Railway and the South Eastern Railway. with the only intermediate station at Coombe Lane.